kannandk37/big7backend/README.md

 # add an env file and add below variables

-PORT // in which the api is going to run
-DATABASE_URL // from supabase
+PORT // in which the api is going to run if it port is not specified it will run on 3000 DATABASE_URL // from supabase database url
 SECRET_KEY // the secret key for the jwt token

 # update the drizzle.config.json

-inside the json file update the "connectionString" and "url" key of the postgresql url that we can find in the supabase application
+inside the json file update the "connectionString" and "url" key of the postgre supabase database url that we can find in the supabase application

-# run the watch command to create dist
+# run the watch command in separate terminal using to create dist

 npx tsc -watch

-# run the migration generate command
+# run the migration generate command in separate terminal using

 npm run migration:generate

-# run the migration to create table
+# run the migration to create table in separate terminal using

 npm run migration:push